vsantos/budget-tracker-api-v2/docs/docs/development/observability/traces.md

 ## Generating traces

 Let's explore a new request and see it's flow through the traces.
-Let's say I have a valid user and I would like to generate a new token:cd do
+Let's say I have a valid user and I would like to generate a new token:

 ![NewJWTToken](./assets/jwt_token.png){ align="center" }